kamleshbiloniya/NLP-Hackathon/README.md

 # NLP-Hackathon
-This repo contain code written for NLP Hackthon Organised by Parthvi.ai
+This repo contain code written for NLP Hackathon Organised by Parthvi.ai